binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/k8s.md

 ```

 !!! warning
     You will be prompted to enter the `ssh_pub_key_path`.
-Here enter the full path (e.g. `/home/user/.ssh/thekey.pub`) for your public SSH key and hit enter.
+Here enter the full path (e.g. `/home/user/.ssh/thekey.pub`) for your public SSH key and hit enter.<br />
+    A key managed by KMS can be used here.
+A regular key-in-a-file is used for this example, but you can change it as per your needs.

 !!! info
     Note if for some reason the nat-gateway changes, this layer has to be applied again.